RickKotlarz/SC-200/README.md

 - **Configure detections in Microsoft Sentinel**
   - Classify and analyze data by using entities
+    - Weak and strong identifies
   - Configure and manage analytics rules
   - Query Microsoft Sentinel data by using ASIM parsers
+    - Scheme or model used within SIEM solutions to reccomend, normalize, and standardize security data
   - Implement behavioral analytics
+    - User and Entity Behavior Analysis (UEBA)
+      - Uses machine learning to establish a baseline of normal activity and then look for anomalies and potential security threats based on deviations from that baseline.
+	  - Know how to enable UEBA
+	  - Configure UEBA data connectors
+	  - Setting up analytic rules
+	  - Monitoring and investigating UEBA alerts
+	  - Reviewing and tuning UEBA setting

 	| Area | Notes |
 	|---|---|